kartoza/docker-geoserver/README.md

 issues.
 For urgent upstream problems, you will need to get paid support from the developers in [GeoServer](https://geoserver.org/).

+### Security Vulnerabilities
+The published image uses [Trivy](https://trivy.dev/latest/) for scanning vulnerabilities.
+The vulnerabilities are listed in the [security section](https://github.com/kartoza/docker-geoserver/security/code-scanning).
+You can also use other tools to scan the image for vulnerabilities.
+If you discover vulnerabilities related to how this image is packaged please raise it as an issue and label it with `security` tag.
+For reporting other upstream security issues please follow the guidelines from [upstream geoserver](https://github.com/geoserver/geoserver/blob/main/SECURITY.md)

 Other platforms where users can ask questions and get assistance are listed below:
 * [Stack Exchange](https://stackexchange.com/)
 * [GeoServer Mailing lists](https://sourceforge.net/projects/geoserver/lists/geoserver-users)